Jerz > Writing > Academic >

 An academic argument is an evidence-based defense of a non-obvious position on a complex issue.
+A collection of quotes from people who agree with you is not a scholarly argument.

 - What counts as acceptable evidence depends upon the nature of the writing task.